artmasa/artmasa.github.io/_posts/2021-04-07-functionauthorize-for-azure-functions-v3.md

 Microsoft has not yet made the Functions Filter feature GA and is still considered a preview feature.
 So the new package is made available as a pre-release package.

+> This framework is now also available for [V4 Isolated]({% post_url 2024-03-03-functions-policy-based-auth-for-functions-v4-in-proc-and-isolated %})

 Since some names within Azure Functions SDK are moving from `WebJobs...` to `Functions...`; this package also moves the attribute from `WebJobAuthorizeAttribute` to `FunctionAuthorizeAttribute`.

 <!-- more -->